 EXPLAIN: We are ambassadors who represent Christ.
 When we see brokenness, or things that are not right in the world, we can name it.
 But what do we do next?

-Sometimes it is right to lament, or talk to God about the thing that makes us sad.
+Sometimes it is right to lament, or pray and talk to God about the thing that makes us sad and hurt our neighbors.
 King David did that in the psalms a lot.
-Lament psalms were written to cry out to God about things that are not right, or unjust, but they always ended with a praise for who God is.
-Psalms and songs of lament help us move from darkness to light or from sadness to joy.
+Lament psalms were written to cry out to God about oppression, injustice, and things that are not right, but they always ended with a praise for who God is.
+Psalms and songs of lament help us move from hopelessness to hope or from sadness to joy.